quoctran98/Wordle-But-For-Bots/README.md

 ### Starting a new Wordle game

 To start a new game make GET request to the path `/api/start` with your `player_id`.
 The server will respond with the game's JSON object.
+Each `player_id` can only have a certain number of active games (the default is 5).
+The active games must be completed before a new one can be started.

 The `game_token` will be used to make future guesses.
 The `guesses`, `feedback`, and `guess_times` arrays will be filled with the guesses made, the Wordle feedback, and the Unix timestamps, respectively, of guesses as they are made.
 The `won` or `forfeit` status will be set to `true` when the game has either been won or forfeited.